 According to Deloitte, the top challenge when it comes to RPA implementation is process standardization.
 This is due to the large amounts of unstructured data that businesses are trying to automate.

-The American bank has successfully rolled out RPA implementation in their commercial lending process with the help of Bizagi.
+Citizens Bank saw successful RPA implementation in their commercial lending process with the help of Bizagi.
 The primary roadblock to delivering RPA was the data coming into the bank.
 The data in their workflow systems didn’t initially support robots, so they needed to ensure data was digitized and ready for the robots to work with.
 Bizagi digitized that data to drive enablement.

 They have now optimized the end-to-end commercial loan process (onboarding, maintenance and closing of loans), with robots touching over 50% of their commercial loan portfolio.
 Any net new customer to the commercial lending platform is now automated in workflow with all processes initiated and tracked through Bizagi, and executed through Bizagi and RPA.